 |Virtual Terminal Rate||1.89% + $0.23 - 2.90% + $0.30|

 |Statement Fee||$10 Per Mont|

 |Early Termination Fee||Up To $250|

 Frontline Processing Pricing

-The standard Frontline Processing contract (available below) outlines a three-year agreement through First Data with an early termination fee of $250, a monthly minimum fee of $25, a monthly statement fee of $10, a monthly “Merch Protect” fee (which may just be another name for a PCI Compliance fee) of $4.95, a PCI non-compliance fee of $19.95, a monthly regulatory fee of $4.95, a fee of $5.00 for after-hours customer support and either tiered or interchange-plus pricing.
+The standard Frontline Processing contract and program guide outline a three-year agreement through First Data with an early termination fee of $250, a monthly minimum fee of $25, a monthly statement fee of $10, a monthly PCI Compliance fee of $4.95, a PCI non-compliance fee of $19.95, a monthly regulatory fee of $4.95, a fee of $5.00 for after-hours customer support and either tiered or interchange-plus pricing.

 Updated Contract Terms

 A company representative contacted us to correct some of the information found in the contract below.
 He specifically asserted that the company’s early termination fee is $50 rather than $250, and that the company does not lease any equipment through First Data Global Leasing.
 He also stated that the company does rent equipment to customers, and that it provides free EMV terminals to retail merchants.
 Additionally, he informed us that Frontline’s monthly minimum fee and statement fee will vary from merchant to merchant.
 Merchants should be aware that Frontline used to enforce a Liquidated Damages early termination fee, but the same representative has stated that Frontline no longer charges this type of fee.
 We have not found independent reviews that confirm these revised contract terms, but these fees would certainly represent an improvement over the language of the company’s standard contract.